 Your cells didn’t start out knowing how to come together to form your bones, heart or blood; they begun with more of a blank slate.
 These completely undifferentiated cells can be found during gestation, or the time the baby is in the womb, and are called embryonic stem cells.
 These early stage stem cells are master cells that have the potential to become any type of cell in the body.

 First isolated in 1998, there is a lot of controversy around acquiring embryonic stem cells.
-Thankfully, we can also acquire the stem cells that form just a little bit later down the road, like in the umbillical cord tissue.
+Thankfully, we can also acquire stem cells that form just a little bit later down the road, like in the umbillical cord.
 These stem cells, known as adult stem cells, stay with us for life.
 (Later, we will learn why not all adult stem cells are equal.)
 Adult stem cells are more limited in the types of cells they can become, something known as being tissue-specific, but share many of the same qualities.
 Hematopoietic stem cells (Greek “to make blood” and pronounced he-mah-toe-po-ee-tic) found in the umbilical cord's blood, for instance, can become any of the different types of blood cells found in the body and are the foundation of our immune systems.
 Another example is mesenchymal (meh-sen-ki-mal) stem cells, which can be found in the umbilical cord tissue and can become a host of cells including those found in your nervous system, sensory organs, circulatory tissues, skin, bone, cartilage, and more.

 Stem cells proliferate

 To recap, we have certain types of stem cells that can become a variety of different cells—they are like the renaissance men of cells—but there is one more thing that makes stem cells special.
 This has to do with how they replicate themselves.